What Can We Help You With?

 • C-PACE is non-accelerating so the unpaid C-PACE balance can never be called due, even upon an event of default or foreclosure

-• C-PACE terms may extend up to 30 years, yielding lower annual payments and thereby allowing the improvements to pay for themselves via savings generated over the life of the ECMs
+• C-PACE terms may extend up to 30 years, yielding lower annual payments and thereby allowing the improvements to pay for themselves via savings generated over the life of the Energy Conservation Measures

 • C-PACE’s assessments remain with the property, alleviating the requirement for payoff upon transfer of title